UniTime/unitime-doc/edit-date-pattern.md

 ## Screen Description

-The Edit Date Pattern screen provides an interface for editing an existing date pattern.
+The Add and Edit Date Pattern screens provide interfaces for adding a new date pattern or editing an existing date pattern.

 ![Edit Date Pattern](images/edit-date-pattern-1.png){:class='screenshot'}